Ovidiu00/UpdateExistingEntity/README.md

  ## Other solution

-  Another solution would be using multiple if's for every property and if the values differ then set it's state to modified , this assures that ef core will launch update only on the modified props but it is tedious and error prone if you have a fat object.
+  Another solution would be using multiple ifs for every property and if the values differ then set it's state to modified , this assures that ef core will launch update only on the modified props but this may become tedious and error prone if you have a fat object.

  ```c#
    public void UpdateIfModified<T>(Employee existingEntity, Employee modifiedExistingEntity)